KDAB/GammaRay/ReadMe.txt

 Contact
 =======
-* Feel free to visit us on IRC: Channel is #gammaray on Freenode (irc://irc.freenode.net/gammaray)
+* Feel free to visit us on IRC: Channel is #gammaray on Freenode ([Webchat](https://webchat.freenode.net/#gammaray))
-* Or send mail to our mailing list: https://mail.kdab.com/mailman/listinfo/gammaray-interest
+* Or send a mail to our community mailing list: gammaray-interest@kdab.com ([Mailman information](https://mail.kdab.com/mailman/listinfo/gammaray-interest))
+* Or send a mail to info@kdab.com for questions about copyright, licensing or commercial support.

 Get Involved
 ============